Anopheles claviger: Description

 Female An. claviger is distinguished from other related species from its brownish colour and dark palps.
 It is also generally larger than others.
 The proboscis is dark-brown while the antennae are brown.
 The scales on the wings are dark, evenly distributed without any dark spot.
 The thorax and abdomen are brown with lighter colour at the posterior end.
 An. petragnani are generally darker than typical An. claviger.
-Males are basically similar but have complex arrangements of setae with dinstinct gonostyle.
+Males are basically similar but have complex arrangements of setae with distinct gonostyle.

 Biology

-An. claviger adults are most abundant in May and September during which maximum biting on humans takes place.
+Anopheles claviger adults are most abundant in May and September during which maximum biting on humans takes place.
 The larval forms are most abundant during cold season from October to the next April.
 Larvae are generally found in cool and clean water.
 In the Mediterranean region they are commonly found in wells and water containers (very common in cisterns).
 In cold area the larvae hibernate during winter but in warmer climate, they do not hibernate although development is slow.
 Larvae of An. petragnani are slightly different in that they can tolerate higher water temperature.
 Therefore they can be found during summer under rockholes, ditches, canals and river banks.
 Mature larvae develop in the eggs 5 to 7 days after oviposition.
 Most eggs hatch within the next three days, but some may take up to one month.
 Females of the second generation (September) generally lay fewer eggs than those of the first generation (May).
 Egg maturation requires blood meal and about six days are required for blood digestion.
 Females attack human soon after they mate with males.
 They bite during broad daylight.
 Females hardly live inside houses so that biting occurs in open places.
 Unlike other anopheline mosquitoes which deposit their eggs directly on the water surface, female An. claviger lays eggs just above the water level but still in the wet area.
 They are zoophilic in that they bite mostly of large mammals including humans.
 There is no report An. petragnani in transmission of human malaria, indicating that they are exclusively zoophilic.